Simonka Place

 Attending chapel is optional and guests are free to join us for a nourishing meal regardless.
 However, we firmly believe that a genuine relationship with Jesus Christ holds the key to unlocking true, holistic life transformation.
 It's an invitation to discover a path of purpose, healing, and renewed hope.

-Chapel services times:
+Chapel service times:

 Morning: 8:00 a.m.